explosion/spacy-transformers/README.md

-components to run in order: a component that assigns sentence boundaries (e.g. spaCy's built-in [`Sentencizer`](https://spacy.io/usage/linguistic-features#sbd-component)), the `PyTT_WordPiecer`, which assigns the word-piece tokens and the `PyTT_TokenVectorEncoder`, which assigns the token vectors.
+components to run in order: a component that assigns sentence boundaries (e.g. spaCy's built-in [`Sentencizer`](https://spacy.io/usage/linguistic-features#sbd-component)), the `PyTT_WordPiecer`, which assigns the wordpiece tokens and the `PyTT_TokenVectorEncoder`, which assigns the token vectors.
 The `pytt_name` argument defines the name of the pretrained model to use.
 The `from_pretrained` methods load the pretrained model via `pytorch-transformers`.